 Revisiting Ozzy Osbourne’s ‘Suicide Solution’ Lawsuit

 "[He's] a perfectly normal kid there, who really doesn't show any signs of any depression at all, and happy and all of a sudden, six hours, he's dead.
-No one [could] explain it, the only thing we know is he was listening to this music," explained McCollum's father, Jack.
+No one [could] explain it, the only thing we know is he was listening to this music," said McCollum's father, Jack.

 According to a police report, the former Black Sabbath star's 1980 solo debut Blizzard of Ozz was found on McCollum's turntable, cued to side one, which concludes with "Suicide Solution."
 A photo from the scene shows he was still wearing his headphones.